There is a lot of misinformation about fair trade coffee, so let’s differentiate truth from myth and check out a few great brands.

 3. Fair Trade Makes a Difference

-Coffee is the second most valuable export of developing countries.
-According to Fairtrade International, approximately 125 million people depend on coffee for their livelihoods worldwide, and they deserve to earn a reliable living.
+Coffee is the second most valuable export of developing countries, or countries in the Global South.
+According to Fairtrade International, approximately 125 million people depend on coffee for their livelihoods worldwide.
+They deserve to earn a reliable living.

-The USA is the largest importer of coffee in the world, importing 5.8 billion dollars worth last year!
-This means that how we buy and drink coffee has the ability to greatly influence the livelihood of others.
+The USA is the largest importer of coffee in the world, importing 6.9 billion dollars worth in 2021 alone.
+That means how we buy and drink coffee can greatly influence the livelihood of others.
 Purchasing fair trade coffee is a small way to do your part in making an enormous market fairer.

 4. It’s More Sustainable

-Sustainability does not only mean environmental protection.
-Fair trade attempts to reconcile social, ecological, and economic aspects.
-The certification criteria for fair trade coffee usually include the responsible use of water as a resource and low waste production.
-The use of renewable energies is highly encouraged and certain pesticides are banned – employees are also trained in environmental protection.
+Sustainability does not only refer to environmental protection.
+Fair trade attempts to reconcile social, ecological and economic aspects of coffee production.
+The criteria for certified Fairtrade coffee usually include responsible water use and low-waste production.
+The use of all types of renewable energy is encouraged, and certain pesticides are banned.
+Employees are also trained in environmental protection.

 Myths About the Fair Trade of Coffee

-Whenever a system presents itself as “the better option” (and demands an extra charge for it), there are always people who want to poke holes in order to emphasize the weaknesses instead of focusing on the positives.
-Here are some common myths on the fair trade of coffee.
+Whenever a system presents itself as the better option — and demands an extra charge for it — people will naturally be skeptical.
+Some might want to emphasize perceived weaknesses, however ill-founded they are.
+Here are some common myths about fair trade coffee.

 1. The Money Doesn’t Reach Small Farmers

-Fair trade is not a system that passes on a 50 cent store surcharge to the producers.
+Fair trade is not a system that passes on an extra dollar or two to producers.
 It is a system that aims to establish a fairer trade.
-And that is far more complicated than “the farmer gets X percent of the surcharge”.
+Unfortunately, that is far more complicated than “the farmer gets X percent of the surcharge.”

-2. Buying Fair Trade Coffee Doesn’t Make a Difference
+2. Buying Fair Trade Doesn’t Make a Difference

-Whether you intend to or not, by drinking conventional coffee, you are promoting environmental destruction through monocultures and pesticides, payment below subsistence level, and exploitative child labor.
-These problems are real and can be directly contributed to our coffee consumption.
+Whether you intend to or not, by drinking conventional coffee, you are promoting environmental destruction through monocultures and pesticides, payment below the subsistence level and exploitative child labor.
+These problems are real and can be directly attributed to our coffee consumption.

-Fair trade may not be the ultimate way to eliminate these problems, but it’s a great start as we search for other ways to help.
-The old saying rings true – if you do nothing, you don’t change anything.
+Fair trade may eliminate all of these problems, but it’s a good start as we search for other ways to change the system.

 People often think that because the farmers are guaranteed trade, they can sell worse quality coffee beans.
-However, with Fair Trade coffee there are not only minimum prices but also higher prices for higher quality.
-If you purchase a cheaper variety and don’t like it, just try another one that might cost a little more.
-We would do the same with regular coffee, beer, or wine!
+However, with fair trade coffee there are not only minimum prices but higher prices for higher quality.
+If you purchase a cheaper variety and don’t like it, just try another one that costs a little more.

 4. Only 20% of the Coffee is Fair Trade

-This argument often comes about because of the regulations for fair trade of blended products.
-Take a chocolate bar for example: in order to be Fairtrade certified, it must contain 20 percent fair trade ingredients.
-Any ingredient that goes into the chocolate bar that can be fairly traded must also be Fairtrade certified.
+This argument comes up because of the regulations for fair trade of blended products.
+Take chocolate bars, for example.
+To be Fairtrade certified, chocolate must contain 20 percent fair trade ingredients.
+Any ingredient that goes into chocolate bars that can be fairly traded must also be Fairtrade certified.

-This argument simply doesn’t apply when it comes to Fair Trade coffee.
+This argument simply doesn’t apply to fair trade coffee.
 Coffee is not a mixed product.
-If the Fairtrade seal is on the coffee, then it is 100% certified.
+If the Fairtrade seal is on the coffee, it is 100% certified.

 Fair Trade Coffee: Brand Spotlight

-Wandering Bear Coffee Company – operating out of New York City, this coffee company focuses on strong and smooth fair trade, organic cold brew coffee.
-In addition to great coffee, they also prioritize sustainability in terms of organic sourcing and recycled packaging.
-Find it online, on Amazon**, or in a large selection of retailers across the country.
+Wandering Bear Coffee Company – operating out of New York, this company focuses on strong and smooth fair trade, organic cold brew coffee.
+In addition to great coffee, they prioritize sustainability in terms of organic sourcing and recycled packaging.
+Find it online, on Amazon**, or in retailers across the country.

-Ethical Bean Organic Coffee – hailing from the Great White North, this company is 100% Fairtrade Certified and Organic.
+Ethical Bean Organic Coffee – hailing from Canada, this company is 100% Fairtrade Certified and certified organic.
 A unique feature on their coffee packaging is the traceability QR code – simply scan the code and find out exactly where your beans came from.
 Available in select stores countrywide and on Amazon.**